Azure/Azure-Functions/VS-AzureTools-ReleaseNotes.md

 on the official Visual Studio extension Marketplace.

 # Known Issues

+## Latest release

+    * **Issue:** Queue Trigger and Blob Trigger are not available trigger types immediately after File > New Project > Azure Functions.
+    * **Workaround:** Add these trigger types by right-clicking on the project in Solution Explorer and select Add > New Azure Function.

 ## Visual Studio 15.6
    * ### Issue:
      Creating a new App Service Plan from Visual Studio fails with a message similar to "The resource '<storage_account>' under resource group '<your_resource_group>' was not found.